 But the Frankfurt test was much better:

-So in conclusion, Nitropack may drop the ball in fringe cases.
+So, in conclusion, Nitropack may drop the ball in fringe cases.
+We’ve had issues with performance swings.
+We even turned Nitropack off during our previous launch because it made images load really slowly on our sales page.
 But by and large, test results show it’s an effective all-in-one solution to optimize your site speed and performance.

 Nitropack Pricing and Support

 Nitropack is expensive.
 That’s one of its most significant drawbacks, so we don’t recommend it if you’re just getting started with your site.